 Finding balance in your life is no easy task.
-It takes work to manage stress, work, time, activities, exercise, and anything else that is on your plate.
-Every aspect of life can take a toll on your mental health.
+Some people work their entire lives to achieve some semblance of balance.
+It requires work to manage stress, work, time, activities, exercise, and anything else that is on your plate.
 If you are feeling down or unmotivated, the rest of your body may pay the price.
-On the other hand, having a positive outlook can provide you with an excitement you never knew you had; and your body will feel good too.
+On the other hand, having a positive outlook can provide you with natural energy; and your body can feel good too.

-Most people neglect their mental health.
-Shrugging off mental health can only have negative long-term effects on the body.
-It is best to implement practices into your life to help keep things in check.
-To help you on your way, we have compiled 5 practices that can improve your mental health.
+Most people neglect their mental health, shrugging off feelings of depression, tons of stress, or anxiety, all of which can induce negative long-term damage to the body.
+It is best to implement practices in your life to help keep things in check.
+To help you on your way, we have compiled five practices that can improve your mental health.

 #1: Care For Yourself